marcoonroad/marcoonroad.github.io/_posts/2017-02-21-Introduction-to-Capability-Concepts.md

 reduces the exposed interface to the minimum and needed?).
 This mechanism fulfills some part of the [Least Privilege Principle](#principle-of-least-privilege) (the non [Ambient Authority](#ambient-authority) fulfills the rest), and, thus, reduces the occurrences of the [Confused Deputy Problem](#confused-deputy-problem).
-Facets can also act like Proxies and, almost any Object Oriented Programming Language support this kind of pattern, either explicitly or implicitly, through object wrappers.
+Facets can also act like Proxies and, almost any Object Oriented Programming Language supports this kind of pattern, either explicitly or implicitly, through object wrappers.
 The use of facets to restrict interfaces (and also behaviors) from Capabilities is often called as _attenuation_.

 ![Capability Facets]({{ site.baseurl }}/images/Introduction-to-Capability-Concepts/capability-facets.jpg)

 In the image above, facets are like "restricted views" of some capability.
-Facets can also "wrap" other facets, it's is due the fact that facets (i.e, decorators/proxies) and capabilities (i.e, objects) are seamlessly indistinguishable.
+Facets can also "wrap" other facets, it is due the fact that facets (i.e, decorators/proxies) and capabilities (i.e, objects) are seamlessly indistinguishable.
 For this reason, identity comparison is considered bad due, for example, two distinct facets sharing the same decorated object, so: